perezjoan/CDPC---ICCSA-2024-Protocol/README.md

       `conda install -c conda-forge pyogrio`
       `conda install -c conda-forge contextily`
       `conda install -c conda-forge momepy`
-- Navigate to a section
+- Navigate to a section on GitHub
 - Download the required data or prerequises and set your local paths (link provided in "Packages, local filepaths & parameters" within the code of each section)

 To execute the R algorithms, follow these steps: